richard-to/richard-to.github.io/programming/_posts/2014-08-05-project-wonderchicken-part-2.md

 Another tricky aspect was deciding how to format the choices list.
-The current solution tries to follow the format of `SelectField` and `SelectMultipleField`, but it ends being tedious to write by hand and requires some list manipulation to format results from a database.
+The current solution tries to follow the format of `SelectField` and `SelectMultipleField`, but it ends up being tedious to write by hand and requires some list manipulation to format results from a database.

 Here is an example of the format: